akonPAPA/taskboard-lite-api/README.md

 ## Design Decisions

-- Controllers are used because they are easy to explain in an interview.
+- Controllers are used cuz theyre easy to explain in an interview.
-- DTOs are used so EF Core entities are not exposed directly.
+- DTOs are used so EF Core entities aren't exposed directly.
-- EF Core is used directly in services instead of a generic repository.
+- EF Core is used directly in services instead of a generic repo.
 - Status transition rules live in the domain entity.
-- SQLite is used so the app runs locally without Docker or a separate database server.
+- SQLite is used so the app runs locally without Docker or a seperate db server.
-- Optimistic concurrency is implemented with an integer `Version` because SQLite does not have SQL Server-style rowversion.
+- Optimistic concurrency is implemented with an integer `Version` cuz SQLite doesn't have SQL Server-style rowversion.

 ## Known Limitations

-- No real authentication or authorization.
+- No real auth or authorization.
 - No user accounts.
-- No production secret storage.
+- No prod secret storage.
 - No rate limiting.
 - No monitoring or tracing setup beyond normal logging.
 - No distributed cache.
-- No deployment infrastructure.
+- No deployment infra.
-- OpenAPI is exposed as JSON; a Swagger UI package is not included because the available ASP.NET Core OpenAPI dependency chain raised NuGet audit warnings in this environment.
+- OpenAPI is exposed as JSON; a Swagger UI package isn't included cuz the available ASP.NET Core OpenAPI dependency chain raised NuGet audit warnings in this enviroment.

 ## Future Improvements

-- Add authentication and per-user authorization.
+- Add auth and per-user authorization.
 - Add richer project update endpoints.
 - Add assigned users after user accounts exist.
 - Add more filtering options after real usage patterns are known.
-- Add deployment configuration when there is a real target environment.
+- Add deployment config when there's a real target env.

 ## Exact Verification Status